 Sec.
 311.033.
-INTERPRETATION AND APPLICATION OF NONSUBSTANTIVE REVISIONS. (a) Provides that this section applies to the interpretation or application by a court, executive branch agency, or other entity of a statute enacted by the legislature of this state if the statute at issue in the case was enacted by the legislature under the direction of Article III, Section 43, Texas Constitution, in an enactment having the purpose, declared by the legislature in the enactment, of codifying or revising without substantive change statutes that individually relate to different subjects; and the statute was prepared for the legislature's consideration by TLC under the authority granted to TLC by Section 323.007.
+INTERPRETATION AND APPLICATION OF NONSUBSTANTIVE STATUTORY REVISIONS. (a) Provides that this section applies to the interpretation or application by a court, executive branch agency, or other entity of a codified or revised statute that was enacted by the legislature under the authority provided by Section 43, Article III, Texas Constitution, in an enactment having the purpose, declared by the legislature in the enactment, of codifying or revising, without substantive change, statutes that individually relate to different subjects; and was drafted by TLC under the continuing statutory revision program provided for by Section 323.007.

 (b) Provides that the codification or revision of a statute to which this section applies does not affect the meaning or effect of the statute.

-(c) Requires a court, executive branch agency, or other entity, in interpreting and applying a codified or revised statute to which this section applies, to give the statute the same effect and meaning that was or would have been given the statute before its codification or revision, notwithstanding the repeal of the prior statute and regardless of any omission or change in the codified or revised statute that the court, executive branch, or other entity would otherwise find to be direct, unambiguous, and irreconcilable with the prior version of the statute.
-Requires that any omission or change in the codified or revised statute for which the court, executive branch, or other entity finds no direct express evidence of legislative intent to change the sense, meaning, or effect of the statute be considered unintended and be given no effect.
+Requires a court, executive branch agency, or other entity, in interpreting and applying a codified or revised statute to which this section applies, to give the statute the same effect and meaning that was or would have been given the statute before its codification or revision, notwithstanding the repeal of the prior statute and regardless of any omission or change that the court, executive branch agency, or other entity would otherwise find to be direct, unambiguous, and irreconcilable with prior law.
+Requires that any such omission or change for which the court, executive branch agency, or other entity finds no direct evidence of legislative intent to change the sense, meaning, or effect of the statute be considered unintended and be given no effect.